Foundayo vs. Ozempic: How the New Pill Compares to the Most Popular GLP-1

 Foundayo demonstrates comparable efficacy with 1.4-1.8% A1C reduction and 8-12% weight loss in phase 3 clinical trials.
 While slightly lower than Ozempic's peak results, these outcomes represent excellent diabetes control and clinically meaningful weight reduction.
 The oral formulation's effectiveness challenges the long-held belief that injectable GLP-1s were inherently superior.

 Ozempic maintains a significant advantage in cardiovascular outcome data, with established evidence showing reduced heart attack and stroke risk.
 This cardiovascular protection has made it a preferred choice for diabetic patients with heart disease.
-Foundayo's cardiovascular outcomes data is still being collected in ongoing long-term studies, representing an important gap for high-risk patients.
+Foundayo's cardiovascular outcomes data is still emerging from ongoing long-term studies, which is an important consideration for high-risk patients choosing between these two GLP-1 options.

 Foundayo eliminates injection site reactions entirely, removing concerns about bruising, redness, or lipodystrophy at injection sites.
 However, the oral medication may cause more frequent mild stomach upset due to its twice-daily dosing schedule.
 Some patients report better tolerance with food timing adjustments.